 Conversely, MRI is feasible also at low field strengths, circumventing the aforementioned issues.
 It is commonly assumed that the ultra-low field (ULF) MRI regime applies when the magnetic field for signal detection is below 10 mT.
 The corresponding signal however, cannot be detected with the standard pick-up coils due to its significantly lower strength.
 In recent years optical magnetometry (OM) has gained considerable interest, enabling highly sensitive measurements of magnetic field strengths.
-Outside the potential application to IG, the realization of OM detection of ULF MRI or NMR (nuclear magnetic resonance) signals has already been investigated (see e.g. [3, 4, 5]).
+We have recently proposed the use of OM measurements to detect the magnetic field generated by a proton beam, which can be correlated to the proton range [3].
+Outside the potential application to IG, the realization of OM detection of ULF MRI or NMR (nuclear magnetic resonance) signals has already been investigated (see e.g. [4, 5, 6]).